 4. Check on your portfolio.

 Finally what you’ve been waiting for.
 What kind of investments should you look for?
 How should your portfolio change if you are anticipating a market downturn?
-Typically as risk on, equities, rise investors flood into those assets.
-So when there is a downturn investors tend to switch from risk on to risk off and money flows into assets like bonds, and gold among other precious metals which are considered “safe haven” assets.
+Typically as risk-on, equities, rise, investors, flood into those assets.
+So when there is a downturn investors tend to switch from risk on to risk-off and money flows into assets like bonds and gold among other precious metals that are considered “safe haven” assets.
 Limiting your risk exposure in a recession limits the beating your portfolio will take.

 Which stocks do well in a recession?

 Stocks and companies can be categorized in different sectors, some do well in recessions and those are the ones we need to pay attention to.
 There are stocks that rebound really well throughout a recession that are good picks too.
 Let’s explore some of the options.

 There are many sectors out there, and the ones that are essential are safer to consider in an economic downturn.
 Such as utilities, health, and consumer staples.
 These sectors are essential no matter the economic circumstance and although they may not rise perse, they will most likely drop less than other risk-on assets.